simontemplarST/N3FJP-Log-2-HTML/README.md

 For the sake of simplicity, you have the freedom to do this how you wish, or what best suits your workflow.

 I have provided the workflow For my personal [log](https://cameronheard.com/log):
-- Set the N3FJP database directory as "shared" under Windows
+- Set the output directory as shared under Windows
 - Mounted that share on an Linux LXD container
-- Wrote a bash script that runs: mdb2html.py and after that is ran, it waits 2 seconds for python to end the current PID, and then it runs `neocities upload log.html` from the directory I specified.
-    - I wrote some logic in there to say if the share is inaccessable to halt execution of the script from that point, as there is no data available.
+- pass `neocities upload log.html` to a bash script.
 - Set up a cron job to run this script every five minutes.

+---

+# In the works:
+Config files for easier configuration of what columns are displayed, page title, database directory, output file location, style, etc.